 - Formal probation with weekly or monthly reporting.

-It can be difficult to determine when someone actually resisted or obstructed an arrest because there is no clear legal standard.
+It can be difficult to determine when someone actually resisted or obstructed an arrest because there's no clear legal standard.
 Officers can rush their judgment and arrest who has not immediately obeyed their orders.
 You have several possible defenses against this charge including:

 - Unlawful Arrest: In some states, you can claim that the original arrest was unlawful and the arrest was not authorized by law.